teafuljs/teaful/README.md

 ### Unfragmented store

 The advantage of this library is to use the store in a fragmented way.
 Even so, there are cases when we want to reset the whole store or do more complex things.
-For these cases, we can use the hook `useStore`.
+For these cases, we can use the hook `useStore` directly.

 ```js
 import createStore from "fragmented-store";